microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 Update-WinGetPackage -Id Microsoft.PowerShell
 ```

-This sample updates the Microsoft.PowerShell package by the specifying the package identifier.
+This example shows how to update a package by the specifying the package identifier.

-> **If more than one source is configured with the same package identifier, the user must disambiguate**
+If the package identifier is available from more than one source, you must provide additional search
+criteria to select a specific instance of the package.

 ### Example 3: Update a package by Name